AXP-OS/axpos-org/content/docs/knowledge/faq.md

     *   [Internet Storm Center](https://www.dshield.org/ipinfo)
 *   Additional website mirrors are listed at the footer of the webpage.
 *   Additional F-Droid mirrors are listed [here](/pages/our_apps#repos).
-*   divested.dev is accessible via the eeyo.re Cloudflare mirror.
-*   AXP.OS.org is accessible via the AXP.OS.eeyo.re Cloudflare mirror.
-*   F-Droid, Carrion, Hypatia, and the AXP.OS Updater all have support for these mirrors.

 ### Freedom